groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/watermarks-in-word-processing-document.md

 url: watermark/net/watermarks-in-word-processing-document
 title: Watermarks in word processing document
 weight: 4
-description: "This article explains that how to add watermarks in word processing document."
+description: "This article explains how to add watermarks in word processing document."
 keywords: add watermarks, how to add watermarks
 productName: GroupDocs.Watermark for .NET
 hideChildren: True